Jasig/ssp-data-importer/README.md

 Currently, the program supports only updates and inserts.
 It is possible to upload partial data updating specific columns.
 When used as a method to update already existing data, the only requirement is that the columns containing key values be supplied.

+Source code in the `org.jasig.ssp.util.importer.validation.map.metadata` package is based on source code generously shared by the [Jarb Framework](http://jarbframework.org/).
+Special thanks to Jeroen van Schagen.

 High-Level Workflow
 ===================